-1. A bachelor's degree from an accredited college or university.

-- 2. A valid teaching certificate/license.
+- 1. A bachelor's degree from an accredited college or university. - 2.
+A valid teaching certificate/license.
 This is not required of License + Master's, M.A.Ed. in Science or Math, Leadership in Higher Education or Educational Technology applicants. - 3.
-Two letters of recommendation (one for school partnership candidates) from former professors, principals, supervisors, or other persons qualified to estimate the applicant's ability to successfully complete graduate study in education.
-Superintendent candidates need one letter of recognition from a superintendent or designee holding a superintendent's license. - 4.
+Two letters of recommendation (one for school partnership candidates) from former professors, principals, supervisors, or other persons qualified to estimate the applicant's ability to successfully complete graduate study in education. - 4.
 An undergraduate cumulative grade point average of 3.0 (on a four-point scale).